th3third/omnipay-payflow-extended/README.md

 **Payflow Extended driver with recurring payment support for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements Payflow support for Omnipay.
+This package adds additional recurring payment options for the Payflow extension.

 ## Installation